 To conclude, indie game development teams are understandably small and lean, but key production decisions such as what mix of meetings/check-ins you have are critical to getting your game out there.
 We hope this list of meetings you can run with your team were helpful in inspiring you to be better producers!

 If you’d like more help on production for indie teams, check out our free Game Production e-book.
 No signups or email collection necessary!
-Feel free to reach out to us if you have any questions!

 Next part: How to refine your game production processes